GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

   ?> If you do not receive this email, please  contact the SEED team.

-Shortly after this email, when you receive a desktop notification prompting to restart the device:
+Shortly after this email, when you receive a desktop notification prompting to restart the device, do the following:

 1. Restart your device.
 2. If prompted to enter your password, enter your password.